akhilakavvampally/Text-Information-EXtraction-from-Natural-Scene-Images-using-SVM/README.md

 ## 🧑‍💻 Author

-*Developed as part of a minor project on document and text classification.*
+*Developed as part of a minor project Image Processing and Text Extraction.*